-Intercalated degrees - intercalated degrees are usually awarded at bachelors' level but are sometimes given at masters level.
-Regardless of which level your degree was awarded at, all intercalated degrees should be scored in this section, even if the award was a masters
+Intercalated degrees - Intercalated degrees cannot be scored in any section of self-assessment.
+These are usually awarded at bachelors' level but are sometimes given at masters level.
+Regardless of which level your degree was awarded at, you cannot claim for intercalated degrees in this, or any other, section.